 The Fund is Subject to Risks Relating to the Availability of Asset-Based Leverage.
 The Fund is expected to utilize asset-based leverage in acquiring investments on a deal-by-deal basis.
 However, there can be no assurance that the Fund will be able to obtain indebtedness with respect to any particular investment.
 If indebtedness is available in connection with a particular investment, there can be no assurance that such indebtedness will be on terms favorable to the Fund and/or terms comparable to terms obtained by competitors, including with respect to costs, duration, size, advance rates and interest rates.
 Moreover, market conditions or other factors may cause or permit the amount of leverage employed by the Fund to fluctuate over its life.
 For example, if leverage is obtained later in the Fund's life, the Fund may immediately deploy such leverage in order to achieve the desired borrowing ratio, which may involve making distributions of borrowed funds.
-If the Fund is unable to, or not expected to be able to, obtain indebtedness in connection with a particular investment, the Fund may determine not to make the investment or may invest a different proportion of its available capital in such investment.
+If the Fund may determine not to make the investment or may invest a different proportion of its available capital in such investment.
 This may affect the ability of the Fund to make investments, could adversely affect the returns of the Fund and may impair its ability to achieve its investment objective.
-In addition, the lender may impose certain diversification or other requirements in connection with asset-based leverage, and these restrictions are expected to impact the ability of the Fund to participate in certain investments.
+In addition, the lender may impose certain diversification or other requirements in connection with asset-based leverage, and these restrictions are expected to impact the ability of the Fund to participate in certain investments or the amount of the Fund's participation in certain investments.